PrajwalNangare/Rentomojo_Company_Assignment/README.md

 After Node is installed in your system, follow the below steps.

 1. Navigate to the directory where you want to store the app.
-2. Clone the repo `git clone github link.git`
+2. Clone the repo `git clone .git`
 3. Now install all modules listed as dependencies in `package.json` by running the command `npm install`
 4. Launch the app with this command `npm start`